Adithyavarsha/Adithyavarsha/README.md

 - Hi, I’m @Adithyavarsha A S
-- I’m interested in Astronomy and Astrophysics
+- I’m interested in Physics
 - I’m currently doing BS-MS at Indian Institute of Science Education and Research(IISER)-Kolkata

 <!---